 All my office colleagues who drink copious amounts of diet drinks without a care in the world for their health, are all looking at me with that 'I told you so' look.
 The reason is the latest scientific studies that's been conducted on animals and humans regarding aspartame and its breakdown products.
 Here's a quick look at why diet food might leave a sweet aftertaste in your mouth.
-5. It's a well known fact that the breakdown products of aspartame are phenylalanine, methanol and aspartic acid, and these are also naturally present in other foods.
-For example, Phenylalanine is an amino acid making up proteins found in many foods.
-The other product methanol is found in fruits and vegetables.
-The contribution of breakdown products of aspartame to the overall dietary exposure to these substances is low.

 All reviews are strictly personal opinion of the authors.
 The same should not be construed as the opinion or policy of NDTV.
 Always do your own research on products and companies before using a product you choose.
 NDTV, its affiliates and its management does not claim responsibility for any of the products/ or companies discussed on this site.